mnot/redbot/CONTRIBUTING.md

 We use [black](https://pypi.org/project/black/) for Python formatting, and [standard](https://standardjs.com) for JavaScript; both can be run with `make tidy`.

+All Python functions and methods need to have type annotations.
+See `pyproject.toml` for specific pylint and mypy settings.

 ### Setting up a development environment

 It should be possible to develop REDbot on any modern Unix-like environment, provided that recent releases of Python and NodeJS are installed.

 Thanks to [Makefile.venv](https://github.com/sio/Makefile.venv), a Python virtual environment is set up and run each time you use `make`.

-That means that Python dependencies will be installed automatically, provided that you use `make`.

-`make` will also install npm dependencies for a few development tools into a local `node_modules` directory.
+As long as you use `make`, Python dependencies will be installed automatically. `make` will also install npm dependencies for a few development tools into a local `node_modules` directory.

-Note that [geckodriver](https://github.com/mozilla/geckodriver) needs to be installed on your system to run `make webui_test`.

 #### Helpful Make targets

 * `make shell` - start a shell in the Python virtual environment
 * `make python` - start an interactive Python interpreter in the virtual environment
 * `make lint` - run pylint with REDbot-specific configuration
+* `make typecheck` - run mypy to check Python types
 * `make tidy` - format Python and JavaScript source
 * `make redbot/assets` - re-generate the JavaScript and CSS in the `assets/` directory
 * `make server` - run a local standalong Web server on port 8000 for testing